Bernard Łubieński: Beatification process

 Persuaded of the heroic virtue of his life, the Redemptorist fathers initiated the ecclesiastical process in the cause of Łubieński's beatification.
 On 2 June 1961 the requisite investigative stage began, terminating at the level of the Archdiocese of Warsaw on 24 November 1965.
 In the course of the inquiry, submissions were received from 44 witnesses.
 After many changes, Antonio Marrazza was named postulator of the cause.
 A special Historical Commission was called upon to gather material.
 Concluding its work on 28 March 1995, the Commission passed its findings to the Congregation for the Causes of Saints in Rome.
 On 30 March 1998 the Congregation issued a decree validating the diocesan stage of the inquiry.
 At the end of January 2005 a Positio petition, containing a detailed biography and bibliography with theological opinions, was handed to the Holy See.
 On 12 April 2005 a consultative college met and accepted the validity of the historical material.

-On 6 March 2018 Pope Francis promulgated a decree confirming the heroic nature of Łubieński's virtues, which carries with it the title of "Venerable".
+On 6 March 2018 Pope Francis promulgated a decree confirming the heroic nature of Łubieński's heroic virtue.